Original Air Date: October 9, 1959

 The Twilight Zone Trivia:

 - Wholly different in tone from the show’s pilot, Rod Serling based “One For The Angels” on an old teleplay of the same name he once wrote for the television mystery show Danger in 1954.
-He specifically wrote the script for actor Ed Wynn with whom he had previously worked in Serling’s Emmy award-winning episode of Playhouse 90 entitled “Requiem for a Heavyweight” (1956).
+He specifically wrote the script for actor Ed Wynn with whom he had previously worked in his Emmy award-winning episode of Playhouse 90 entitled “Requiem for a Heavyweight” (1956).

-- “Ed Wynn was a sweetheart,” recalls Dana Dillaway (who played the little girl named Maggie).
+- “Ed Wynn was a sweetheart,” Dana Dillaway later recalled (who played the little girl named Maggie).
 “He gave me a box of European chocolates after the filming was finished.
 I remember saying his character’s name, ‘Lou’, about a million times during rehearsals.
 The scene where I was hit by the car was kind of morbid… I remember they kept spritzing the actor who was driving the car with a water spray bottle, who came around to see if I was okay while laying in the street… there is a publicity shot of me laying there and it’s kind of morbid!”
 She offers a warm perspective in an interview featured on The Twilight Zone Blu-Ray special features.

-- In consideration of Ed Wynn’s advanced age, the night scenes were actually filmed during the day, with tarps pulled over the set to give the illusion of darkness.
+- In consideration of Ed Wynn’s advanced age, the night scenes were actually filmed during the day with tarps pulled over the set to give the illusion of darkness.

-- Ed Wynn was paid $5,000 for this episode, making him one of the highest paid actors in The Twilight Zone‘s five-year run (the practice of paying lead actors $5,000 per episode was discontinued shortly after these first couple episodes).
+- Ed Wynn was paid $5,000 for this episode, making him one of the highest paid actors in The Twilight Zone‘s five-year run (the practice of paying lead actors $5,000 per episode was discontinued shortly after these first few episodes).
 In contrast, Murray Hamilton was paid $850 for his performance.

 - This episode takes place from July 19 to July 20, 1960.